3 Tbsp. butter or olive oil

 Method of Preperation:

 Melt butter in a large skillet.
 Cook shrimp for 1 minute.
 Remove and reserve.
 Add ham, bell peppers and garlic and sauté for 3 minutes.
-Add wine and simmer until reduced by half, about 3 minutes.
+Pour in wine and simmer until reduced by half, about 3 minutes.
 Add 1/2 cup cream, parsley, thyme and shrimp with juices.
 Simmer until shrimp are pink and sauce thickens to coat a spoon, about 3 minutes.
 Season with salt and pepper.

 Make grits according to package or bring 2 3/4 cup water to a boil.
 Gradually whisk in grits, reduce heat and simmer until grits are tender, about 30 minutes.
 Whisk in remaining 1/3 cup cream and 1 Tbsp. butter; season with salt and pepper, add cheddar cheese if desired.
 Spoon grits into bowl and top with shrimp/ham sauce.
 Garnish with chopped parsley.